MattPM/Rthink/Chapter 4. Geocentric Models/Ch4.md

 #### Ontological

-(meaning there is a priori evidence not requiring reason) - the world is full of Gaussian distributions (why? this is due to principles of maximum entropy discussed in ch7 and blow) \#\#\#\# Epistomological
+An ontological reason means there is a priori evidence not requiring reason - the world is full of Gaussian distributions (why? this is due to principles of maximum entropy discussed in ch7)
+\#\#\#\# Epistomological
 When all we are willing to say of a measure is the mean and variance, the Gaussian is the most consistent with our assumptions: it can be realized the largest number of ways.